MEDIC: Zero-shot Music Editing with Disentangled Inversion Control

 \subsection{Change Background}

-In the following figures ,we show the capability of MEDIC to change background of instrument of a music piece.
-Here we edit the ground truth music piece with original prompt "an amateur ukulele recording with a [medium to uptempo] pace"and editing prompt "an amateur ukulele recording with a [steady and rhythmic] pace".
+In Figure~\ref{fig:type6}, we show the capability of MelodyEdit to change the background of the instrument of a music piece.
+Here we edit the ground truth music piece with the source prompt ``an amateur ukulele recording with a [medium to uptempo] pace" and editing prompt ``an amateur ukulele recording with a [steady and rhythmic] pace".
 The change of instrument background can be observed in the Mel-spectrum.